MurtazaMajid/British-Airways-Analysis/README.md

 pip install pandas numpy matplotlib seaborn scikit-learn xgboost imbalanced-learn openpyxl jupyter
 ```

+**Get the dataset**

+Enrol in the [British Airways Virtual Experience Program on Forage](https://www.theforage.com/simulations/british-airways/data-science-yqoz) for free and download `customer_booking.csv`.
+Place it in the root of the project directory before running the notebook.

 **Open the notebook**
 ```bash
 jupyter notebook notebooks/Forage_British_Airways_.ipynb
 ```

-Place `customer_booking.csv` in the working directory or update the file path in the first cell before running.

 ---